 *Since March 12, 2020, the Trip Cancellation or Interruption insurance no longer covers COVID-19 because we consider it to be a known and uninsurable cause.
 For more information, please see our FAQ on the COVID-19 pandemic.

 Ontario Blue Cross® offers several travel insurance options to allow you to maintain your peace of mind throughout your stay.
-Depending on the type of trip you plan to take, find the coverage that best meets your needs by getting a free online travel insurance quote or by asking your travel advisor or your insurance broker.
+Depending on the type of trip you plan to take, find the coverage that best meets your needs by getting a free online travel insurance quote.